pepkit/peppy/doc/source/models.rst

 interface, either for all input types to that pipeline, or for just a subset of them.
 Read on for further information.

+When either the pipeline author or a user wants to does want to leverage the power of a ``Sample`` extension for one or more types of input data or experiments, the relevant ``Looper`` component is the pipeline interface.
+For each pipeline defined within in, the ``pipelines`` section of ``pipeline_interface.yaml`` accommodates a section ``sample_subtypes`` to communicate this information.
+The value for this key may be either a single string or a collection of key-value pairs.
+If it's a single string, the value is the name of the class that is to be used as the template for each ``Sample`` object created for processing by that pipeline.
+If it's a collection of key-value pairs, the keys should be names of input data types (experiment protocols, or data/library types, as in the ``protocol_mapping``), and each value is the name of the class that should be used for each sample object of the corresponding key *for that pipeline*.
+This underscores the fact that it's the *combination of a pipeline and input type* that determines the desired ``Sample`` subtype.

+If a pipeline author provides more than one ``Sample`` extension, ``Looper`` relies on the ``sample_subtypes`` section to select the proper subtype when it's time to create a ``Sample`` object.
+If multiple options are available, and the ``sample_subtypes`` section fails to disambiguate the decision, ``Looper`` will resort to the base/generic ``Sample``.
+The responsibility for supplying the ``sample_subtypes`` section, as is true for the rest of the pipeline interface, therefore rests primarily with the pipeline developer.
+It is possible for an end user to modify these settings, though.

 **To have** ``Looper`` **create a ``Sample`` object specific to your data type, simply import the base** ``Sample`` **object from** ``models``, **and create a** ``class`` **that inherits from it that has an** ``__library__`` **attribute:**